 - Pain when moving from sitting to standing

-- Localised tenderness over the coccyx on pressure
+- Localised tenderness over the coccyx

-- Pain during bowel movements in more severe cases
+- Pain during bowel movements (in more severe cases)

 - Occasionally, pain during sexual intercourse